Tragedy of the commons: Modern commons

 The tragedy of the commons can be considered in relation to environmental issues such as sustainability.
 The commons dilemma stands as a model for a great variety of resource problems in society today, such as water, forests, fish, and non-renewable energy sources such as oil, gas, and coal.

-Hardin's model posits that the tragedy of the commons may emerge if individuals prioritize self-interest.
+Hardin's model posits that the tragedy of the commons may emerge if individuals prioritise self-interest.

-Another case study involves beavers in Canada, historically crucial for natives who, as stewards, organized to hunt them for food and commerce.
+Another case study involves beavers in Canada, historically crucial for natives who, as stewards, organised to hunt them for food and commerce.
 Non-native trappers, motivated by fur prices, contributed to resource degradation, wresting control from the indigenous population.
 Conservation laws enacted in the 1930s in response to declining beaver populations led to the expulsion of trappers, legal acknowledgment of natives, and enforcement of customary laws.
 This intervention resulted in productive harvests by the 1950s.

 Situations exemplifying the "tragedy of the commons" include the overfishing and destruction of the Grand Banks of Newfoundland, the destruction of salmon runs on rivers that have been dammed (most prominently in modern times on the Columbia River in the Northwest United States and historically in North Atlantic rivers), and the devastation of the sturgeon fishery (in modern Russia, but historically in the United States as well).
-In terms of water supply, another example is the limited water available in arid regions (e.g., the area of the Aral Sea and the Los Angeles water system supply, especially at Mono Lake and Owens Lake).
+In terms of water supply, another example is the limited water available in arid regions (e.g., the area of the Aral Sea and the Los Angeles water system supply (especially at Mono Lake and Owens Lake) and in the Konya basin in Turkey).